csiitian/Interview-Preparation/Low Level System Design/questions.md

     - type(BUY/SELL)
     - quantity
     - price
   You need to output list of stocks in the following format sell_id, buy_id, quantity, price which will get executed.
-- code a TextPad with following functionality:
+- [Done] code a TextPad with following functionality:
     - display() – to display the entire content
     - display(n, m) – to display from line n to m
     - insert(n, text) – to insert text at line n